 Oakley is a tiny city located in the state of Idaho.
 With a population of 815 people and just one neighborhood, Oakley is the 104th largest community in Idaho.
 Oakley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Oakley, you'll notice that it is more blue-collar than most other communities in America.
-36.73% of Oakley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Oakley is generally considered to be a blue-collar town.
+36.73% of the Oakley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oakley is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Oakley who work in office and administrative support (14.29%), management occupations (14.29%), and teaching (11.22%).

 You will also find that a lot of people in Oakley work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.